charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 and more.
 It shows up whenever
-we need to consider a collection of numbers as a single object, lying in some space.
+we need to consider a collection of numbers as a single object, and just one of many such collections, all of the same length.
+This turns out to be super common!

 This is no less true of neuroscience than of any other scientific field that uses math.